tykim6/perspectives/_posts/2024-03-04-Perspective on Hypothesis Tests.md

 **The Hypothesis Test**:

+We want a model for how our data behaves.
+Like any scientist worth their salt, we need to formulate a **testable hypothesis**.
 In the language of hypothesis testing, we are interested in two classes of hypotheses: the null hypothesis and the alternative hypothesis.
-The null and alternative represent two different models of how our data behaves, and by conducting statistical analysis on our data, we will decide which hypothesis is more plausible.

 You can think of the null hypothesis as the “cynical” perspective.
 In this scenario, the null hypothesis is that there is no true difference between cancellation rates of long and short term bookings, and the observed difference is due to pure random chance.
 This is the sense in which the null is "cynical" --- it dismisses the findings of our data as a mirage of randomness.